UC Essay Personal Insight Questions – Prompts and Tips 2022-23

 Standardized Testing Changes at the University of California

 In May 2020, as the pandemic wreaked havoc on the U.S. educational system (not to mention the rest of the country/world), the UC Board of Regents voted to make all of their universities test-optional for students applying to enroll in fall 2021 and fall 2022.
-By itself, such an announcement was hardly notable, with hundreds of other high-profile colleges making similar temporary policy changes due to the impact of COVID-19.
+By itself, such an announcement was hardly notable.
+After all, hundreds of other high-profile colleges made similar temporary policy changes due to the impact of COVID-19.
 It was the changes for fall 2022 applicants (and beyond) that shocked the higher education universe…

 To everyone’s astonishment, this gargantuan system that garners over a quarter of a million applicants per year decided to go “test-blind,” moving forward.
 This means that, for in-state applicants, none of the nine schools listed above will even look at an applicant’s SAT or ACT score anymore.
 So, what’s the takeaway here for you, a future UC applicant?
-Simple: the essays matter more than ever before as they will be your main opportunity to differentiate yourself from swarms of other well-qualified applicants.
+Simple: the essays matter more than ever before.
+Your writing will be your main opportunity to differentiate yourself from swarms of other well-qualified applicants.

-Given this new reality, let’s turn out attention to the focal point of the article—the prompts themselves.
+Given this new reality, let’s turn our attention to the focal point of the article—the prompts themselves.
 For each, we will offer thoughts/tips to guide you with prompt selection and execution of a stellar composition.

 A Prompt-by-Prompt Guide to the UC Personal Insight Essays